kateto/PolitwoopsR/README.md

 # PolitwoopsR
+<i>[Update 01/16] Good news: the Politwoops project is back!
+Twitter has reversed its decision and will restore the API access for the purpos of collecting deleted political tweets.
+For more information, read <a href="http://nyti.ms/23A5PF4" target="_blank">a NYT article</a> on this. </i>

 <i>[Update 08/28/15] Unfortunately, Twitter has shut down the Politwoops project - both in the US and internationally.
 This package can presently only help you extract historic content. </i>